m8ryx/geotrocities/README.md

 ## CORS

 - CORS needed to be added to the lambda function's return because of the proxy integration
-  - in the case of proxy integration, api gateway seliently shrugs it off
+  - in the case of proxy integration, api gateway siliently shrugs it off

 ### Creating Lambda function